xhxuciedu/CS175/notebooks/README.md

 1. Start with **Dynamic Programming** to understand the theoretical foundations
 2. Move to **Monte Carlo Methods** to see sample-based learning
 3. Study **Temporal Difference Learning** for more efficient online learning
+4. Explore **Deep Q-Learning** for high-dimensional state spaces
-4. Complete the **Taxi Tutorial** for hands-on implementation experience
+5. Complete the **Taxi Tutorial** for hands-on implementation experience

 ## Key Features